blupi-games/smaky-legacy/README.rescue.md

 > Please, continue to read this article, it's not the best way...

-**It's not always the best idea** to just use `dd` because maybe the disk is damaged (and it's old, prone to mecanic, eletric or electronic failures).
+**It's not always the best idea** to just use `dd` because maybe the disk is damaged (and it's old, prone to mechanical, eletric or electronic failures).
 Then the best way will be to use [myrescue][1] instead of `dd`.
 This utility tries to read as much as possible and keep a map of damaged area in order to improve the rescue (re-rescue) and to be quick and more safe.

 **First**, read the manpage of [myrescue][1], the procedure is very important.
 You can install it via `apt-get install myrescue`.